 Points earned in Phases II and III determine qualification for review and funding consideration in Phase IV.
 MHDC reserves the right to limit the level of review in Phase IV of lower scoring applications.
-Priority Group and Non-Priority Group applications that earn a minimum of 90 combined points in Phase II and Phase III qualify for funding consideration.
-MHDC reserves the right to evaluate, and recommend for funding, applications that do not earn 90 points or more to the extent necessary to meet affordable housing needs as determined by MHDC.
+Priority Group and Non-Priority Group applications that earn a minimum of ninety (90) combined points in Phase II and Phase III qualify for funding consideration.
+MHDC reserves the right to evaluate, and recommend for funding, applications that do not earn ninety (90) points or more to the extent necessary to meet affordable housing needs as determined by MHDC.
 Final funding decisions are within the sole and complete discretion of MHDC.

-The selection criteria incorporate both the federal preferences and selection criteria as described in \$42(m)(1)(B)(ii) and \$42(m)(1)(C) of the Code.
-The selection criteria must include:
+The selection criteria incorporate both the federal preferences and selection criteria as described in 26 U.S.C. § 42(m)(1).
+Per 26 U.S.C. § 42(m)(1)(C), the selection criteria must include:

-- Project location; - Housing needs characteristics; - Project characteristics, including whether the project involves the use of existing housing as part of a community revitalization plan; - Projects intended for eventual tenant ownership;
+- Project location; - Housing needs characteristics; - Project characteristics, including whether the project involves the use of existing housing as part of a community revitalization plan; - Projects intended for eventual tenant ownership; - Tenant populations with special housing needs or consisting of vulnerable persons; - Sponsor characteristics; - Tenant populations of individuals with children; - Public housing waiting lists; - Energy efficiency and overall sustainability; and

-- Tenant populations with special housing needs or consisting of vulnerable persons; - Sponsor characteristics; - Tenant populations of individuals with children; - Public housing waiting lists; - Energy efficiency and overall sustainability; and - Historic character.
+• Historic character.